 All raids will be run on Master Loot utilizing the mod "EPGPLootMaster."
 When a new piece of gear drops, the Raid Leader (or designated Master Looter) will click on each item, which in turn will cause EPGPLootMaster to display a Need/Greed/Pass window to every elligible recipient.
 (Note: the mod will auto-pass on BoP items that your character cannot equip.)

 In the current content tier: NEED on main-spec upgrades, GREED on off-spec upgrades and PASS otherwise.

-After 30 seconds, bidding will close.
+After 60 seconds, bidding will close.
 The Master Looter will review the PR list to determine who among those interested in a particular item has the highest PR.
-This individual will recieve the item, along its the corresponding GP.
-If no one needs a particular item for a main-spec upgrade, then it can go into a second round of ("Greed") bidding, where it will be worth 10% of its actual GP as an off-spec upgrade.
-This means that the Holy Paladin who takes a piece of DPS gear that no one else wants for his Ret set isn't penalized hugely in terms of PR when a healing piece drops.
+This individual will receive the item, along its the corresponding GP.
+If no one needs a particular item for a main-spec upgrade, then it can go into a second round of ("Greed") bidding, where it will be worth 50% of its actual GP.

 Decay and Minimum EPs

 To prevent PR hoarding, and to give newer raiders a chance to catch up to their more seasoned counterparts, EP and GP will decay at the rate of 20% per week.
 Because EPGP is ratio-based, this decay will not impact your PR, but will reduce the numbers behind it to equalize the system over time.
 Additionally, a minimum EP threshold of 500 will be established to prevent new members from receiving loot until they have attended several raids; this should correspond, loosely, to their trial period.
 Combined with decay, this threshold will also prevent previously active members who have not raided for some time from remaining at the top of the PR list week after week.